Initiative to Improve Customer Experiences

 During the initial days of the pandemic, when the country went into lockdown, many FSOs stopped dispatching technicians entirely.
 Yet, their customers still required support.
 New workflows and processes, to support emerging requirements, allowed for touchless service.
 In parallel, customers adjusted their expectations, taking a more participative and collaborative role in the service experience.

-Delivering touchless service is straightforward and easy to implement in some industries.
+Delivering touchless service, also known as contactless service, is straightforward and easy to implement in some industries.
 For example, touchless delivery essentially involves leaving the package at the front door.
 In this case, notifying the customer that the package has been delivered.
 However, touchless service is more complex when it comes to equipment maintenance and repair.

 FSOs have found that they can provide Virtual Expertise, enabled through video-based technology, to close the optical gap.
 This helps to overcome the challenge of providing human intervention in a touchless service world.
 Fortunately, this technology hit the scene several years before the outbreak of the pandemic.
 As such, adding Virtual Expertise to the remote support experience is nothing new or revolutionary for FSOs.